 Goal: Prevent identity theft by making it more difficult for unauthorized users to copy or fake biometric characteristics.
 It can facilitate user account login and increase efficiency in the process.

 With access to information on known malware and other risks from a TIP, businesses can identify, investigate, and respond to threats more effectively and accurately.
-To deploy security solutions to the consumer network architecture, a Threat Intelligence Platform integrates with SIEM and log management systems to extract indicators of compromise.
+A TIP integrates with Security Information and Event Management (SIEM) and log management systems to gather indicators of compromise.
+It analyzes this data to provide actionable insights and help organizations deploy security solutions.
 Threat intelligence platforms, which can be implemented as on-premises or software-as-a-service (SaaS) solutions, make it easier to handle cyber threat intelligence.

 Goal: It allows threat analysts to focus their time on data analysis and potential security threat investigations instead of gathering and managing data.
 Researching, gathering, combining, and organizing threat intelligence data and standardizing, de-duping, and enhancing that data should all be automated, streamlined, and simplified.